-Requests for emergency personal leave will be entertained at any time with the understanding that an employee may be required to substantiate the emergency nature of the request and that further, it may be necessary, in order to accommodate the emergency, to reschedule requests of other employees for personal, holiday, compensatory leave and/or annual leave not scheduled during the selection period.
+Requests for emergency personal leave will be entertained at any time with the understanding that a Supervisor may be required to substantiate the emergency nature of the request and that further, it may be necessary, in order to accommodate the emergency, to reschedule requests of other Supervisors for personal, holiday, compensatory leave and/or annual leave not scheduled during the selection period.

-Section 3.
-Personal leave to which an employee may become entitled during the calendar year may be granted at the Employer's discretion before it is earned.
-An employee who is permitted to anticipate such leave and who subsequently terminates employment shall reimburse the Employer for those days of personal leave used but not earned.

-- Section 4.
+- Section 3.
+Personal leave to which a Supervisor may become entitled during the calendar year may be granted at the Employer's discretion before it is earned.
+A Supervisor who is permitted to anticipate such leave and who subsequently terminates employment shall reimburse the Employer for those days of personal leave used but not earned. - Section 4.
 Personal leave days shall be non-cumulative from calendar year to calendar year.
-However, employees will be permitted to carry over personal leave days into the first seven (7) pay periods of the next calendar year.
-Any days carried over in accordance with this Section which are not scheduled and used during the first seven (7) pay periods of the next calendar year will be lost. - Section 5.
-An employee's request for a personal leave day on the employee's birthday received in writing at least 45 calendar days prior to the employee's birthday shall be approved.
-An employee shall be allowed to anticipate the earning requirement in Section 1 above, for a personal leave day used on the employee's birthday.
-If an employee's birthday falls on a day other than a regularly scheduled work day, the employee will be permitted to schedule a personal leave day in accordance with this Section either the work day immediately before or after the birthday. - Section 6.
-An employee who becomes ill while on personal leave will not be charged personal leave for the period of illness provided the employee furnishes satisfactory proof of such illness to the Employer upon return to work. - Section 7.
+However, Supervisors will be permitted to carry over personal leave days into the first seven (7) pay periods of the next calendar year.
+Any days carried over in accordance with this Section which are not scheduled and used during the first seven (7) pay periods of the next calendar year will be lost.

+Section 5.
+A Supervisor's request for a personal leave day on the Supervisor's birthday received in writing at least 45 calendar days prior to the Supervisor's birthday shall be approved.
+A Supervisor shall be allowed to anticipate the earning requirement in Section 1 above, for a personal leave day used on the Supervisor's birthday.
+If a Supervisor's birthday falls on a day other than a regularly scheduled work day, the Supervisor will be permitted to schedule a personal leave day in accordance with this Section either the work day immediately before or after the birthday.

+Section 6.
+A Supervisor who becomes ill while on personal leave will not be charged personal leave for the period of illness provided the Supervisor furnishes satisfactory proof of such illness to the Employer upon return to work.

+Section 7.
 Effective as soon as practically and legally possible, the Commonwealth will adopt a tax-qualified Leave Payout Plan.
-All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
-Amounts in excess of the maximum allowable amount will be paid to the employee in cash. - Section 8.
-For the purpose of this Recommendation, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31.
-For the purpose of this Article, the calendar quarters shall be defined as beginning with the first full pay period in January through March 31, April 1 through June 30, July 1 through September 30, and October 1 through the last full pay period of the leave calendar year, which is the pay period that includes December 31.
+All Supervisors who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the Supervisor's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the Supervisor in cash.
+Amounts in excess of the maximum allowable amount will be paid to the Supervisor in cash.

+Section 8.
+For the purpose of this Recommendation, the calendar year shall be defined as beginning with the Supervisor's first full pay period commencing on or after January 1 and continuing through the end of the Supervisor's pay period that includes December 31.
+For the purpose of this Recommendation, the calendar quarters shall be defined as beginning with the first full pay period in January through March 31, April 1 through June 30, July 1 through September 30, and October 1 through the last full pay period of the leave calendar year, which is the pay period that includes December 31.